SayamAlt/Smart-Insurance-Advisor-Assistant/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See the LICENSE￼file for details.
+See the LICENSE ￼file for details.